g-jaber/cavoc-proto/README.md

 The prototype is currently formed by an executable ``explore``.
-To run it, use ``dune exec explore.exe example.ml example.mli``: it takes a module ``example.ml`` and its signature ``example.mli``, and provides a way to play the environment role (aka Opponent) in the interaction, by choosing which input action to perform.
+To run it, use ``dune exec explore.exe example.ml example.mli``: it takes a module ``example.ml`` and its signature ``example.mli``, and provides a way to play the environment role (a.k.a.
+Opponent) in the interaction, by choosing which input action to perform.
 In that setting, the environment can be seen as a client of the module.

 You can also pass the following options to ``explore``: